utility001/heart-disease-prediction/README.md

 ## 🫀  Heart Disease Prediction

 Heart disease remains a leading cause of death globally.
-The aim of this project is t apply machine learning methods to predict heart disease in patients.
+The aim of this project is to apply machine learning methods to predict heart disease in patients.

 **Features**
 The predictions were made based on several features such as chest pain type, Resting electrocardiographic results, serum cholesterol, etc. as described in the [data description file](data_description.md)